Gisela João: Early years

-In 2009, she recorded an album with Atlantihda - a Portuguese band, hailing from Porto, that explores the various aspects of folk and world music, melting them with Fado.
-After that same album, she was invited to sing 2011's "O Fado E As Canções do Alvim", an album by the historical Portuguese guitar master Fernando Alvim, frequent companion of the virtuoso guitar player Carlos Paredes.
-The album showcases many of the great voices and artists that represented Fado in the 21st century, paying tribute to one of the most distinguished figures of the History of Fado.
+In 2009, she recorded an album with Atlantihda - a Portuguese band, hailing from Porto, that explores the various aspects of folk and world music, blending them with fado.
+After that album, she was invited to sing on 2011's "O Fado E As Canções do Alvim", an album by the historical Portuguese guitar master Fernando Alvim, frequent companion of the virtuoso guitar player Carlos Paredes.
+The album showcases many of the great voices and artists that represented fado in the 21st century, paying tribute to one of the most distinguished figures of the history of fado.

-Her first years in Lisboa proved to be demanding, both physically and psychologically, making João question her own decisions, whether it was right to follow her dreams and desire to sing Fado and perform live as her career.
-She sang in various Fado houses, especially in Fado's quarter and "cradle", Mouraria.
+Her first years in Lisboa proved to be demanding, both physically and psychologically, making João question her own decisions, whether it was right to follow her dreams and desire to sing fado and perform live as her career.
+She sang in various fado houses, especially in fado's quarter and "cradle", Mouraria.